jmadin/oli/README.md

 # Surface complexity for Oli

-You need to pop the data file you sent me called "3D Points - WGR-P05 - Layer 1 and 3 Combined.txt" in the `data/oli` folder.
+You need to pop the `plot 1` folder you sent me into the `data/oli` folder.

 Then you should be able to just run the `analysis.R` code.
 There are essentially these steps: